elucian/bee/syntax/composite.md

 symbol| description
 ------|--------------------------------------------------------------------------
- .    | Concatenate two string as they are.
-No trim is performed!
+ .+.  | Concatenate two strings as tye are no trim is performed!
- .+.  | Concatenate two strings and trim first strings!
  ._.  | Concatenate two strings and trim both strings to one space separator ./.  | Concatenate two strings with "/" separator, trim and de-duplicate "//"
  .\\. | Concatenate two strings with "\\" separator, trim and de-duplicate "\\"